 RIAM annually commissions new works for the piano syllabi from the earliest grades up, so that young students can play the music composed in their time.
 Commissioned composers include Ailbhe McDonagh and John McLachlan.
 The RIAM syllabus also includes works by other Irish composers including Marion Ingoldsby, Bernadatte Marmion and Philip Martin.

 RIAM performs works by women composers in most of its concerts, with recent immersive days devoted to the output of seminal composers such as Lili Boulanger and Judith Weir.
-For the past three years, RIAM Opera has performed fully staged operas written by women composers such as Judith Weir, Siobhan Cleary.
+In recent years, RIAM Opera has performed fully staged operas written by women composers such as Judith Weir, Siobhan Cleary.
 Our recent orchestra season with RIAM Philharmonia included Jane O'Leary's Into the Blue and Ina Boyle's Wildgeese.
 In January 2023 RIAM Opera will be performing Elizabeth Maconchy's The Sofa, billed alongside Alcina by Francesa Caccini, the first known female composer of operatic music.

 In recent years the RIAM's annual Saluting the Feminists series has offered a range of events comprising performances, talks and panel discussions highlighting the extraordinary impact women have had and continue to have on Irish musical life.